Author Site Reviewresults

 2. This person should be familiar with the operation and controls of all the accessory equipment.

-3. In instances where additional assistance is required in the rear of the ambulance, every effort should be made to use the Fire or Police personnel in the back of the vehicle, and have a Paramedic drive the vehicle.
+3. In instances where additional assistance is required in the rear of the ambulance, every effort should be made to use the Fire Fighter or Police personnel in the back of the vehicle, and have a Paramedic drive the vehicle.

-Note: During ACP intercept, a DSSAB Paramedic may drive a Greater Sudbury Paramedic Services vehicle from the rendezvous point to hospital.
+Note: During ACP intercept, a DSB Paramedic may drive a Greater Sudbury Paramedic Services vehicle from the rendezvous point to hospital.
 They are prohibited from responding to calls while driving a Greater Sudbury Paramedic Services vehicle.

 Securing of Occupants and Equipment

 All occupants in a Manitoulin-Sudbury DSB vehicle shall wear their seat belt.
 The single exception to this direction is where the attending paramedic or other person in the patient compartment can’t perform necessary care while wearing a seat belt.
-Where possible, the vehicle will be stopped in a safe location to allow the patient care to occur, and the seatbelts will then be worn.
+Where possible, the vehicle will be stopped in a safe location to allow the patient care to occur, and the seat belts will then be worn.

-In addition to the direction regarding occupant use of seatbelts, all equipment must be securely stowed away, all stretchers, including incubators must also be secured within the locking systems designed for that style of stretcher.
+In addition to the direction regarding occupant use of seat belts, all equipment must be securely stowed away, all stretchers, including incubators must also be secured within the locking systems designed for that style of stretcher.

 All infants transported in incubators must be secured within the incubator by the restraint system designed for that transport incubator and secured within the vehicle.